 - During a thoracoscopy, a surgeon uses a tiny camera to view the chest cavity and a needle to collect samples to biopsy for diagnosis.
 This procedure can also be used as palliative therapy to drain fluid from the chest cavity.

 Surgery for Peritoneal Mesothelioma

 Peritoneal mesothelioma affects the thin tissue that lines the stomach (the peritoneum) and abdominal cavity.
-Peritoneal is the second most common form of mesothelioma.
-This type of mesothelioma generally has a better prognosis than pleural or pericardial mesothelioma because of the location of the tumors and the treatment options available.
+Peritoneal is the second most common form of the disease and generally has a better prognosis than pleural or pericardial mesothelioma because of the location of the tumors and the treatment options available.
 The most common treatment for peritoneal mesothelioma is surgery to remove the tumor(s), combined with heated intraoperative chemotherapy, or HIPEC.
 With HIPEC, heated chemotherapy drugs are administered directly into the abdomen during cytoreductive surgery to kill any remaining tumor cells.

-Certain sugical procedures may also be used to diagnose peritoneal mesothelioma or offer palliative care to relieve pain and alleviate symptoms.
+Certain surgical procedures may also be used to diagnose peritoneal mesothelioma or offer palliative care to relieve pain and alleviate symptoms.

 Cytoreductive Surgery + HIPEC

 The most common surgery for peritoneal mesothelioma is called a peritonectomy.
 This procedure combines cytoreductive surgery and HIPEC — heated chemotherapy that is administered directly into the abdomen during surgery.
 During a peritonectomy, the surgeon may attempt to remove the cancer entirely and prevent the growth of new cancerous cells.
 In patients with more-advanced peritoneal mesothelioma, this treatment can provide patients with pain and symptom relief.